jordi-petit/ap2-poligons-2019/README.md

 ### The `bbox` command

-The `bbox` command prints the four vertices corresponding to the bounding box of the given polygons.
-Use the same ordering as in `print`.
+The `bbox` command creates a new polygon with the four vertices corresponding to the bounding box of the given polygons.

 ### Commands without answer